Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/studio/configure-layouts.en.md

 ---
 hidden: true
 ---
-> The setup in this section is done from the Lage-page in the app editor.
+> The setup in this section is done from the Lage page in the app editor.
 Navigate there by clicking on "Lage"
 > in the top menu while in the app editor.

 ### How to show payment information in the form